 1. Great weather

 Although for many the first choice to visit would be during the summer season, you would be surprised even in winter times, the temperature rarely goes below 10-15 degrees and the sun would still be shining with blue skies all around.
 Australia has great weather throughout the year compared to other countries, perfect for that laptop on the beach insta lifestyle.
-Obviously, the coastal areas would be slightly chilly with wind and ocean but even during the off-peak season, this country offers sunshine and barely any rain except in Melbourne as it famous for having 4 weather in one day but even then rain only lasts for an hour or so.
+Obviously, the coastal areas would be slightly chilly with wind and ocean but even during the off-peak season, this country offers sunshine and barely any rain except in Melbourne as it is famous for having 4 weather in one day but even then rain only lasts for an hour or so.

 Having traveled to all 8 major cities in Australia and lived in 2, IMHO living in Australia is a blessing with great weather.
 But if you really want to hit the nail in the head, the best months to visit here are September and October because, during these months, it’s often still warm enough to hit the beach in the southern states, it’s cool enough to tour Uluru, and the humidity and rains have not come to Darwin or Cairns (although it will be very hot by Oct).